duffhd/tinyconfig/README.md

 ### tiny config

-Tiny config is a simple key-value pair configuration file that cant hold numbers (decimal or floating point) and strings.
+Tiny config is a simple key-value pair configuration file that can hold numbers (decimal or floating point) and strings.

 A simple config example: